 In the last ten years, the beauty world has seen a slew of fascinating new fads blossom.
 Indeed, with the influx of new businesses, beauty tutorials, and makeup from across the world, one can argue that the last decade was the most significant in terms of makeup and skincare to date.
 For those looking for a glamorous look, a full face of makeup was always a must, but the trend has never been more accessible than now.

 In the 2010s, the rise of beauty vloggers and Instagram selfies made it easier than ever to learn how to do your makeup.
-Here are the top makeup trends of the decade.
+Here are the popular makeup trends of the decade.

 Matte lipsticks first gained popularity in the 2000s, and the trend reached its pinnacle in the 2010s with the rise of liquid lipsticks, which offer rich color payoff and extra-long wear time.
 Liquid lippies have helped some popular new brands, like Jeffree Star, Kylie Cosmetics, and Anastasia Beverly Hills, create waves in this decade.